Organising and exploring data is a critical step between data collection and meaningful analysis.

 |---|---|---|

-💡 Patterns show correlations, not causation.
+💡 Patterns show correlations, not necessarily causation—that’s key.

 | Technique | Example | Shows |